-Surprisingly versatile, bacalhau deserves its spotlight in Portuguese cuisine although I’ve grown tired of the cliché that there are 365 salt cod recipes… one for each day of the year.
-Why be so trite about such an amazing ingredient?
-This recipe has a more dignified beginning than most: a royal crowdpleaser based on the French brandade de morue spread.
-A rich, creamy bechamel combined with the sweetness of onions & carrots tastes divine, so the dish lives up to its name.
+Surprisingly versatile, bacalhau deserves its spotlight in Portuguese cuisine… although I’ve grown tired of the cliché that there are 365 salt cod recipes, one for each day of the year.
+Why be so trite about such an amazing & versatile ingredient?
+This cod recipe has a more dignified beginning than most: a royal crowdpleaser based on the French brandade de morue spread.
+A rich, creamy bechamel combined with the sweetness of onions & carrots tastes divine, so the dish lives up to its heavenly name.

 - 50 g butter

 - 50 g flour